MicrosoftDocs/azure-dev-docs/articles/azure-dev-cli/includes/azd-baremetal.md

 ::: zone-end

-You'll be prompted for the following information:
+The command prompts for the following information:

 - `Environment Name`: Prefix for all your Azure resources, make sure it's globally unique and under 15 characters.
 - `Azure Location`: The Azure location where your resources will be deployed.
 - `Azure Subscription`: The Azure Subscription where your resources will be deployed.

-You will see a progress indicator as it provisions and deploys your application.
+A progress indicator displays the current status azd provisions and deploys your application.

 > [!NOTE]
-> * This may take a while to complete as it performs three steps: `azd init` (initialize the project), `azd provision` (creates Azure services) and `azd deploy` (deploys code).
+> * The operation could take several minutes to complete as it performs three steps: initializes the project (`azd init`), creates the Azure services (`azd provision`), and deploys the code (`azd deploy`).